andrewkshim/react-animatronics/docs/walkthrough.md

 > - ["Function as Child Components" by Merrick Christensen][facc]
 > - ["Use a Render Prop!" by Michael Jackson][render_prop]

-Here's a non-working code example just showing how you'd write the components:
+Here's a non-working code example just showing how you'd use the components:

 ```js
 import { Animatronics, Control } from 'react-animatronics'